anaishoareau/BioASQ_Task_6b_school_project/README.md

 Downoald https://archive.org/download/pubmed2018_w2v_200D.tar/pubmed2018_w2v_200D.tar.gz, unzip the folder and add it to the data_word2vec folder of the project

-This model was found on : http://nlp.cs.aueb.gr/software.html
+This model has been found on: http://nlp.cs.aueb.gr/software.html

 This project corresponds to english word embeddings pre-trained on biomedical texts from MEDLINE®/PubMed® Baseline 2018 using the Word2Vec implementation of the gensim toolkit.
 It was created by AUEB's NLP group: http://nlp.cs.aueb.gr/.